Giuseppe Schirò (poet)

-Giuseppe Schirò (Arbërisht: Zef Skiroi; 10 August 1865 – 17 February 1927) was an Arbëresh neo-classical poet, linguist, publicist and folklorist from Sicily.
+Giuseppe Schirò (Arbërisht: Zef Skiroi; 10 August 1865 – 17 February 1927) was an Italian neo-classical poet, linguist, publicist and folklorist of Arbëresh descent.
 His literary work marked the transition from the Arbëresh language to modern Albanian literature in Italy.
 He was a major protagonist of the Rilindja, the Albanian cultural awakening or Albanian Renaissance, in Italy.

 Early life

 Schirò was born in Piana dei Greci (now Piana degli Albanesi).
 While still young he was encouraged by his cousin Cristina Gentile Mandalà (1856–1919) to value his native Arbëreshë language and culture.
 She would assist him later in collecting local folktales and published a compilation of folktales herself.
 At the age of nine he wrote a poem inspired by nationalism and dedicated to Albania's most important national hero Skanderbeg.

 In 1890, he graduated with a law degree at the University of Palermo.
 However, his main passion remained classical and Italian folklore and literature, which he taught in 1888–1894 at the Garibaldi secondary school in Palermo.
 At the university he befriended Luigi Pirandello, who would become a world-famous novelist and playwright.